 “Business Day” means any day other than a Saturday, Sunday, or State holiday as specified by Iowa Code §1C.2.

 “Casey Life Skills Assessment” (CLSA) means a suite of comprehensive online assessments, learning plans, and learning resources that can be utilized at no charge to help engage young people in Foster Care whereby they can gain the life skills they need to exit care.
 The tools are strengths-based and were built and refined with user input and research.
 The assessments consist of statements about life skills domains deemed critical by Youth and caregivers for successful adult living (Career Planning, Communication, Daily Living, Home Life, Housing and Money Management, Self Care, Social Relationships, Work Life, and Work and Study Skills).
-The ACLSA is intended for Youth age 8-18.
+The CLSA is intended for Youth age 8-18.
 There are also additional assessment supplements designed to help young people who have specific needs and challenges.
 The specific topics are: pregnancy and parenting infants and young Children; homeless; Youth values; education; gay, lesbian, bisexual, transgender, and questioning Youth (GLBTQ); and American Indian.

 "Case Management" means Agency social casework working with Children to assess and identify individual and Family strengths and needs, develop Case Permanency Plans to provide appropriate supports and services, implement the Case Permanency Plans, coordinate and monitor the provision of services, and evaluate client progress and the case.
 It also includes similar services provided by Juvenile Court Services' workers.